Fideres

-Fideres Partners LLP (Fideres) is an international economic consulting firm that specializes in investigating corporate and financial wrongdoing.
-It provides economic analysis to competition regulators, law firms and their clients, from preliminary investigation to expert testimony.
-Fideres was founded following the 2008 financial crisis.
+Fideres Partners LLP (Fideres) is an international economic consulting firm that specializes in antitrust litigation, securities litigation, and financial litigation.
+It provides unbiased, conflict-free economic analysis to competition regulators, law firms and their clients, from case evaluation to expert testimony and settlement negotiations.
+The firm's mission is "Unbiased economic truth.
+Fairness powered by data.
+Global victories."
+Fideres was founded following the 2008 financial crisis by Alberto Thomas and Steffen Hennig with a focus exclusively on litigation, maintaining independence from conflicts of interest that affect firms serving both corporate and litigation clients.

 History

 Fideres is a privately owned partnership established in 2009 by Alberto Thomas and Steffen Hennig.

 Fideres has assisted litigation cases and provided research on financial market manipulation with work, among others, on LIBOR, FX, cryptocurrency market manipulation, and ISDAFIX.

-As of 2020, the firm employs 22 people across the UK, the United States, Germany and South Africa, with offices in London, Frankfurt, New York and Johannesburg.
+As of May 2025, the firm employs 62 people across six countries, with offices in New York, London, Frankfurt, Madrid, Rome and Johannesburg.